NCAR/amwg_dev/README.md

-# amwg_dev
+# amwg_dev repo
 Repo for AMWG development simulations.
 - Development runs are under ["Issues"](https://github.com/NCAR/amwg_dev/issues) (including cases directories and model sandboxes).
 - Relevant discussions to model development can be found under ["Discussions"](https://github.com/NCAR/amwg_dev/discussions).

 ## Development simulations
-The list of development simulations can be found under ["Issues"](https://github.com/NCAR/amwg_dev/issues).
+- The list of development simulations can be found under ["Issues"](https://github.com/NCAR/amwg_dev/issues).

-Simulation requests should be entered as ["Run request"](https://github.com/NCAR/amwg_dev/issues/new/choose)
+  Each simulation is an issue.
+Simulations can be sorted with labels.

-- Case directories: Relevant case directories are stored as ["tags"](https://github.com/NCAR/amwg_dev/tags).
+- Simulation requests should be entered as ["Run request"](https://github.com/NCAR/amwg_dev/issues/new/choose).

-- Sandboxes: Sandboxes are stored as ["branches"](https://github.com/NCAR/amwg_dev/branches)
+  Please provide as much details as possible.

 ## Discussions
-Discussions relevant to CAM7 development could be posted under ["Discussions"](https://github.com/NCAR/amwg_dev/discussions)
+- Discussions relevant to CAM7 development could be posted under ["Discussions"](https://github.com/NCAR/amwg_dev/discussions)